sourcegraph/sourcegraph-public-snapshot/doc/code_insights/how-tos/creating_a_custom_dashboard_of_code_insights.md

 ## 4. Add insights to your new, empty dashboard

 Click the "Add insight" box on the empty dashboard view to pull up the add insights modal.
-You can also always pull this modal up with the contextual three-dots click to the right of the dashboard dropdown, via the "add insights" option.
+You can also always pull this modal up with the contextual three-dots click to the right of the dashboard dropdown picker, via the "Add or remove insights" option.

 Select which insights you want to add.
 Insights won't be added until you click save.
+Un-checking an insight will remove that insight after you click save.

 ## 5. Share your dashboard